adamghill/django-unicorn.com/docs/_sources/index.md.txt

 `Unicorn` is a reactive component framework that progressively enhances a normal Django view, makes AJAX calls in the background, and dynamically updates the DOM.

-`Unicorn` is a magical full-stack framework for Django.
-Instead of building additional API endpoints to provide website interactivity, `Unicorn` provides the pieces of a modern website experience without moving away from all of the benefits of Django.

 `Unicorn` seamlessly extends Django past its server-side framework roots without giving up all of its niceties or re-building your website.

 ## Related projects